PrisBriggs/sqlalchemy-challenge/README.md

 hawaii_measurements.csv
 hawaii_stations.csv

+Starter codes for both the SQLAlchemy queries and the Flask app were made available by BootCamp spot and were used in this project.

 For this project, I used Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
 Specifically, I used SQLAlchemy ORM queries, Pandas, and Matplotlib.
 In addition, I designed my Climate App using Flask based on the queries that I developed.
 The sections below outline the steps that I took to accomplish this task.

 Part 1: Analyzing and Exploring the Climate Data